NDIS Dietetics for People with Coeliac Disease

 It’s important to note that coeliac disease symptoms vary significantly from one person to the next and range from mild to severe.
 Some people have no symptoms whatsoever.

 For one of Active Ability’s NDIS clients (we’ll call her Jenny), her main coeliac disease symptom was intermittent constipation related to occasional poor adherence to a gluten-free diet.
 Her intellectual disability also impacted her eating habits and capacity to plan and make decisions that aligned with her NDIS goals.
+This is why dietetics can be crucial when managing the coeliac disease.

 How can a dietitian help me manage coeliac disease?